mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 : Server only.
 This frame MUST NOT be sent by the client.

-CS:
+Cs:

-: Connection Specific.
-This frame MUST be sent over the same Connection ID than the next stream frame's Stream ID it refers to.
+: Connection-specific semantics.
+This frame is not idempotent and has specific semantics based on the TCP connection over which it is exchanged.

 ### Padding frame